 For back-wards compatibility, it is also possible to convert the evaluation-logs that are generated when the program is running, or the Re-Evaluation logs generated by the spectral re-evaluation routine, to a file format which is readable by ScanDOAS.

-Supply a evaluation log to export by pressing the ‘Browse’ button in the ‘Evaluation Log’ group.
+Supply an evaluation log to export by pressing the ‘Browse’ button in the ‘Evaluation Log’ group.

 Supply a filename for the generated ScanDOAS-log by pressing the ‘Browse’ button in the ‘Save As’ group.